Caitlin Clark's Green Kaboom 1/1 sells for $341,600

 The auction for the rare Caitlin Clark card carries an opening bid of $50,000.
 (Credit: Goldin Auctions)

-The next milestone in the Caitlin Clark trading card market will likely arrive later this month when her most important insert card sells in the 2025 Summer Goldin 100.
+The latest milestone in Caitlin Clark's trading card market arrived Saturday night when her most important insert sold for $341,600 in the 2025 Summer Goldin 100 auction.

 Considered among the most important insert sets of the ultra-modern era, Kaboom cards feature comic book-inspired art and carry a significant premium on the secondary market.
 First created as a chase for Panini America’s 2013-14 Innovation Basketball, Kaboom has since grown to become one of the most coveted cards for each of its subjects.